lboogie04/sortable-table/README.md

-# Under Development

-This gem is currently under development.
-Extracting code from an application.

 # Sortable Table by [Caselle](http://www.caselle.com/)

 The sortable-table gem allows you to sort table columns similar to [RailsCasts #228 Sortable Table Columns](http://railscasts.com/episodes/228-sortable-table-columns).